TomJB1/my-website-jekyll/uses/index.md

 ---
 ## Hardware
 I have a [Samsung Galaxy A50](https://en.wikipedia.org/wiki/Samsung_Galaxy_A50) phone and a Thinkpad T16 with a 12th Gen Intel i7 processor and 32GB of RAM.
 I also have a [Rasberry Pi 1A+](https://www.raspberrypi.com/products/raspberry-pi-1-model-a-plus/) that I use as a server.
 ## Operating system
 I use Windows 10 on my laptop, Android on my phone and [DietPi linux](https://dietpi.com/) on my server.
 ## Social Media
 I don't use social media much but when I do it is Mastodon or occasionally Bluesky.
 I'm also on Instagram (because of network effects) but try to avoid it.
+## My website
+I write the posts as markdown in [Obsidian](https://obsidian.md/) and use Jekyll to generate the website.
+I then serve it with [lighttpd](https://www.lighttpd.net/) on my [Rasberry Pi 1 A+](https://www.raspberrypi.com/products/raspberry-pi-1-model-a-plus).
 ## Other software
 - Web browsing: [LibreWolf](https://librewolf.net/) with a load of extensions:
     - [WAVE](https://wave.webaim.org/) for improving the accessibility of this website.